-Dr. Dreisinger is a Professor and Industrial Research Chair of Hydrometallurgy, University of British Columbia since 1988; President of Dreisinger Consulting Inc. since 1998; Director of PolyMet Mining Corp. since November 2003; Director and Vice President, Metallurgy of Camrova Resources Inc. (formerly Baja Mining Corp.) since June 2004; Vice-President, Metallurgy of Search Minerals from September 2009; Director of Euro Manganese Inc. since October, 2018.
-Dr. Dreisinger is president of InCoR Technologies, a subsidiary of InCor Holdings, and a director of LeadFX.
+Dr. Dreisinger is a Professor and Industrial Research Chair of Hydrometallurgy, University of British Columbia since 1988; President of Dreisinger Consulting Inc. since 1998; Director of Euro Manganese Inc. since October, 2018 and Interim CEO of Atlas Materials, since February 2024.
+Dr. Dreisinger is president of InCoR Technologies, a subsidiary of InCoR Holdings, and a director of LeadFX.